rudyscoggins/SongRipper/README.md

 ```

 The web UI allows you to submit a YouTube playlist URL, approve all staged tracks
 or delete the staging area.
+You can also replace album art by clicking an
+existing cover and searching iTunes for alternatives.

 ## Environment Variables